-At the most isolated table in the restaurant, Scarlet stared at the face of the much older man opposite him, over the mugs of hot chocolate they were both drinking.
+At the most isolated table in the restaurant, Paul Metcalfe stared at the face of the much older man opposite him, over the mugs of hot chocolate they were both drinking.

 The older man sighed.
-“Because – I’m getting old… I’ve done this job for centuries and now and I’m growing weary – exhausted.
-It is a wonderful job, indeed, but with, oh, so many responsibilities… I’m approaching two millennia, Paul, so I thought it was time for me to retire.
-And find someone who would take over.”
+“Because – I’m getting old… Well, older.
+I'm slowing down considerably.
+I’ve done this job for centuries and now and I’m growing weary – exhausted.
+It is a wonderful job, indeed, but with, oh, so many responsibilities… You might not believe it, Paul, but I’m approaching two millennia.
+So I thought it was time for me to retire.
+And find someone else – someone younger – who would be able to take over.”

-“You’re one of the only other immortals I know – and you have proved, more than once over your life, that you are indeed worthy of the task.”
+“You’re one of the only other immortals I know.
+And amongst all of them, you have proved, more than once over your life, that you are indeed worthy of the task.”

 “But what?
-What other duties do you have that can stop you from accepting?
-The War has been over for over two centuries…”
+What other duties do you now have that can stop you from accepting?
+The War has been over for over two centuries.”

 “Have you met those dissidents recently?”

 They can’t be different from any other of the… er… ‘agents of evil’ that I’ve encountered over the centuries.
-Believe me, Paul, it’s not always been all peachy a job for me…”
+There was Krampus and that old Whipping Father, that wanted to take over from me once...
+Remind me to tell you the story when we'll have the time, very ugly, my boy...
+Believe me, it’s not always been all peachy a job for me!”

-“So I’m starting to realise,” Scarlet said, raising a curious brow.
+“So I’m starting to realise,” Paul said, raising a curious brow.

 “I’ll be able to manage, don’t worry.
-As for yourself, think about it… You’ve been wasting yourself in that big house of yours, for years… Why not do something productive with your life instead?
+As for yourself, think about it… You’ve been wasting yourself in Winchester, cooped up in that big house of yours, for years… Why not do something productive with your life instead?
 And think of your wife… She’d be delighted!”

 “She would be in it too?”
-Scarlet asked with surprise.
+Paul asked with surprise.

-“Did you think my wife would be part of the package deal?”
-Nick said with an amused smile.
-“Jessica is an open-minded woman, but I don’t think she would accept that.
-Neither would your wife, of course.”
-He started chuckling at the thought, and Scarlet nodded slowly, thinking of what his wife’s reaction would be on hearing this proposition.
-She certainly would welcome the change in their lives.
+Paul nodded slowly, thinking of what his wife’s reaction would be on hearing this proposition.
 Ever since she had been released from their enemies’ hold all those years ago – after they had taken her to get at him – she had grown withdrawn, moody – thinking thoughts of revenge against the entities who had done this to her.
 Of course, because of that, they had both been able to share many centuries of happiness together, but somehow, that didn’t erase the evil that had been done to her – or to him, for that matter.

 There was still many years – centuries – in front of him.
 Why not enjoy them to the utmost?